-Living Content I want to start by asking you about growing up in different suburban contexts.
-My question is about childhood you’re at Yale now are you still thinking about New Jersey?
+Brian Paul: I want to start by asking you about growing up in different suburban contexts.

 In the body of work, I did recently for DEATH DRIVE JOY RIDE, I was colliding fox fairies/ demons with my seminal years on DeviantArt and doing fan art.
 It all relates to this desire for some kind of escape to a different community.
 Or a portal to some kind of communal understanding outside of an exclusionary hegemony.